-The SIP Service Devices group (group B in Figure 64) includes media gateways, softswitches, Session Border Controllers (SBC), and SIP-based VoIP Service devices such as Genesys Stream Manager.
+The SIP Service Devices group (group B in the preceding figure) includes media gateways, softswitches, Session Border Controllers (SBC), and SIP-based VoIP Service devices such as Genesys Stream Manager.
 These devices do not register with SIP Server; their contact information is known in advance and it remains consistent.